Not Very Resilient

 This role is not very resilient

-This career is labeled "Not Very Resilient" because many of its core tasks — like manually operating machines, positioning workpieces, and monitoring equipment — are being directly targeted by AI and robotics systems that can now handle these jobs faster and more consistently than humans.
-The BLS projects a 7% decline in employment through 2034, and the shift toward CNC technology means companies increasingly need programmers and technical specialists rather than traditional machine operators.
+This career is labeled "Not Very Resilient" because many of its core tasks, like manually positioning workpieces, monitoring equipment, and making routine adjustments, are being taken over by AI-powered systems and robots that can do those jobs faster and more consistently.
+The Bureau of Labor Statistics projects a 7 percent decline in employment from 2024 to 2034, and companies are increasingly replacing traditional setter and operator roles with CNC programmers and AI system monitors who need more technical training.

 Machine Tool Operator